jeremenichelli/typeform-payload-helpers/README.md

 ### `getAnswerFromId`

-Given an `id` and an object containing the form `definition` and an `answers` array, return the corresponding answer object for that `id`.
+Given an `id` and an object containing the form `definition` and an `answers` array returns the corresponding answer block.

 ```js
 import { getAnswerFromId } from 'typeform-payload-helpers';